gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     </model>
     ~~~

-## Phases of parsing kinematics of an sdf 1.7 model
+## Phases of parsing kinematics of an SDFormat 1.7 model

-This section describes phases for parsing the kinematics of an sdf 1.7 model.
+This section describes phases for parsing the kinematics of an SDFormat 1.7 model.
 It does not discuss proper validation of collision and visual geometries,
 link inertia, nested models, and many other parameters.
-Several of these phases are similar to the phases of parsing an sdf 1.4
+Several of these phases are similar to the phases of parsing an SDFormat 1.4
 model in the [Legacy behavior documentation](/tutorials?tut=pose_frame_semantics).
-In phases that differ from sdf 1.4, *italics* are used to signal the difference.
+In phases that differ from SDFormat 1.4, *italics* are used to signal the difference.
 For new phases, the ***Title:*** is italicized.

 There are *seven* phases for validating the kinematics data in a model: